 Tools to Bring

 The most important tool is a garden rake with heavy tines, also a lightweight mattock and shovel.
-Use the rake to rake the piles and loosen up the gravel.
-Use the mattock or shovel to dig material from the pile to make raking easier.
+Use the mattock or shovel to loosen up the piles of gravel and then use the rake to look for topaz.
 You may wish to share heavy tools, but each person should have a rake.
 You may wish to bring your own screen (mesh no larger than 3/8" or you will lose some good topaz) if the gravel is dry.
 Most people have their best luck with screening, but it is slow.
 A small hand rake and rock hammer with good point, and a small canister for your finds are also helpful tools.
 Bring appropriate clothing, water, sunscreen, and insect repellant.
 Wear boots (with good traction), gloves, hat for the sun, possible coat for cold weather, and rain gear.
-Afternoons often cloud up and we have thunderstorms.
+Afternoons often cloud up and here are frequent thunderstorms.

-I may have a mechanical or power shaker on site.
-During the season, I will also have a portable restroom on site.
+We may have a mechanical or power shaker on site.
+During the season, we will also have a portable restroom on site.
 There are no other facilities.

 If you wish, you may also bring an empty 5-gallon bucket to take home a bucket of gravel that you dig.

 This is not a fee-dig site; however, you will be asked to purchase a $50 bag of topaz gravel per individual or family couple (kids do not count).
 This helps pay for the operation and facilities such as the portable restroom.
 We also pay for the staff to be on site, helping.
 The bagged gravel is "highgrade" gravel and comes from the mine.
-Although it may contain a "wild" topaz or two, I add several stones to ensure you get a nice one.
+Although it may contain a "wild" topaz or two, we add several stones to ensure you get a nice one.
 Of course, you are welcome to keep any topaz or smoky quartz you find in the bag of gravel.
 You are buying a bag of gravel.
 You are not paying a fee to dig.
-If you wish to dig, you are doing so with the understanding you are helping me look for topaz.
+If you wish to dig, you are doing so with the understanding you are helping Glacier Peak look for topaz.
 You are not required to dig.